Tensor field: Notation

 are the sections of the (m,n) tensor bundle on M that are infinitely-differentiable.
 A tensor field is an element of this set.

-The C∞(M) module explanation
+Tensor fields as multilinear forms

 There is another more abstract (but often useful) way of characterizing tensor fields on a manifold M, which makes tensor fields into honest tensors (i.e. single multilinear mappings), though of a different type (although this is not usually why one often says "tensor" when one really means "tensor field").
-First, we may consider the set of all smooth (C∞) vector fields on M, $\mathfrak{X}(M):=\mathcal T^1_0(M)$ (see the section on notation above) as a single space — a module over the ring of smooth functions, C∞(M), by pointwise scalar multiplication.
+First, we may consider the set of all smooth (C∞) vector fields on M, $\mathfrak{X}(M):=\mathcal T^1_0(M)$ (see the section on notation above) as a single space – a module over the ring of smooth functions, C∞(M), by pointwise scalar multiplication.
 The notions of multilinearity and tensor products extend easily to the case of modules over any commutative ring.